ropensci/roweb3/content/blog/2024-06-10-multilingual-documentation-in-r/index.md

 #socialAlt: "Alternative description of the image"
 # the text below is for populating the "share on Mastodon" button
 # if deleted, the title of the post will be used
-social: "Multilingual documentation comming to an R package near you @eliocamp@mastodon.social!"
+social: "Multilingual documentation coming to an R package near you @eliocamp@mastodon.social!"
 ---

-We are happy to announce the R Constorium Multilingual Working Group.
+We are happy to announce the brand-new [R Consortium Multilingual Working Group](https://github.com/RConsortium/multilingual-documentation-wg).
-This Working Group will oversee the implementation of multilingual documentation support in R and organise community translation efforts.
+This Working Group came about after discussions during the R Project Sprint 2023 and will oversee the implementation of multilingual documentation support in R and organise community translation efforts.
-Our first project is the (experimental!) **rhelpi18n** package, which adds multilingual documentation support!
+Our first project is the (experimental) [**rhelpi18n**](https://github.com/eliocamp/rhelpi18n) package, which adds multilingual documentation support!

 Do you want to read the documentation for `base::mean()` (partially) in Spanish?
-Install the experimental rhelpi18n package and the sample translation module base.es:
+Install the experimental [rhelpi18n](https://github.com/eliocamp/rhelpi18n) package and the sample translation module base.es:

 ```r
 # install.packages("pak")